Prafulghagare/apple-stock-price-forecasting/README.md

 ## 📦 Requirements

-Make sure you have R installed, then run the following to install required packages:
+Make sure you have **RStudio** installed, then run the following in your console to install required packages:

 ```r
 install.packages(c("quantmod", "forecast", "tseries", "lubridate"))